raforg/danectl/README.md

 *Danectl* is a DNSSEC DANE implementation manager.
 It uses *certbot* to create and manage pairs of keys for use with a TLSA 3 1 1 current + next workflow.
-It generates TLSA records for your TLS services for you to publish to the DNS, checks that they are correctly published, and performs key rollovers.
+It generates TLSA records for your TLS services for you to publish in the DNS, checks that they are correctly published, and performs key rollovers.

 *Danectl* can also generate and check SSHFP records for the local *SSH* server.